Brassica oleracea

 -

-Brassica oleracea is the wild ancestor of many common vegetable crops including kale, collards, broccoli, cauliflower, and kohlrabi.
-The uncultivated form, which is called Wild Cabbage, is edible as well.
+Ornamental cabbage is the wild ancestor of a group of annual cool weather vegetable plants including kale, collards, broccoli, cauliflower, and kohlrabi.
+These crops are referred to as Cole Crops.
+Ornamental cabbage is in the Brassicaceae (mustard) family.
 The genus name Brassica is Latin for cabbage, while oleracea means vegetable/herb.
-In its native habitat, it can be found growing along coastlines on rocky sea cliffs.
+These plants are grown for their edible leaves.
+In its native habitat, it can be found growing along coastlines on rocky sea cliffs in Western Europe.

-It can grow in a wide range of conditions, however will perform at its best when located in full sun with in nitrogen-rich, alkaline soil with good drainage.
+It can grow in a wide range of conditions, however, and will perform at its best when located in full sun in nitrogen-rich, alkaline soil with good drainage.
 After flowering, cut out the flowering stems when the flowers show signs of forming seed pods.
-That will conserve the plants energy or resources for additional leafing up.
+That will conserve the plant’s energy or resources for additional leafing up.
+Propagate by seed or stem cuttings.

-The foliage of Brassica oleracea is fleshier and thicker than other Brassica species.
+The foliage of ornamental cabbage is fleshier and thicker than other Brassica species.
 That gives it an edge in difficult growing conditions, allowing the foliage to store water and nutrients.
-It forms a loose head of large green or blue-green leaves with wavy edges that are edible.
+It forms a loose head of large green or blue-green leaves that are edible.
 They can be boiled or steamed until tender.
-They can also be added to soups and stews.

 Insects, Diseases, and Other Plant Problems: Enlargement of the thyroid gland can occur if consumed in large quantities.
 In locations where full sun is not provided, downy mildew can form.
-Good drainage is necessary.
+Some pests affecting this plant include slugs, snails, aphids, and white caterpillars.

 - Profile Video: